We'll be happy to call you when it's convenient for you

 Once your annuity is set up, the income you receive remains unaffected by fluctuations in interest rates or stock market performance.
 This ensures your income won’t fall if interest rates or investments perform poorly.

-Retirement Line provides annuity quotes for a range of annuities from the UK’s leading annuity providers.
+As part of our annuity comparison service, Retirement Line provides annuity quotes for a range of annuities from the UK’s leading annuity providers.
 We offer three main types of annuity that you can choose from:

 This pays you a guaranteed annuity income for life.
 You can choose to take your income as a fixed amount for life, or for your payments to increase over time.
 They are also often referred to as a traditional annuity or a standard annuity.
 Read more about conventional lifetime annuities here